Million Dollar Mermaid

-Million Dollar Mermaid (also known as The One Piece Bathing Suit in the UK) is a 1952 American biographical musical drama film about the life of Australian swimming star Annette Kellerman.
-It was directed by Mervyn LeRoy and produced by Arthur Hornblow Jr. from a screenplay by Everett Freeman.
-The music score was by Adolph Deutsch, the cinematography by George Folsey and the choreography by Busby Berkeley.
+Million Dollar Mermaid (also known as The One Piece Bathing Suit in the UK) is a 1952 American biographical musical drama film directed by Mervyn LeRoy, produced by Arthur Hornblow Jr. and starring Esther Williams, Victor Mature, Walter Pidgeon and David Brian.
+The plot concerns the life of Australian swimming star Annette Kellerman.

-George Folsey received a 1953 Oscar nomination for Best Cinematography, Color.

-The film stars Esther Williams, Victor Mature, and Walter Pidgeon, with David Brian and Donna Corcoran.

 Plot

-In the late 19th century, a polio-stricken Australian girl, Annette Kellerman (Esther Williams), swims as a means to improve her health.
-Her father, Frederick (Walter Pidgeon), who owns a music conservatory, accepts a teaching position in England.

-Aboard ship, Annette encounters the American promoter James Sullivan (Victor Mature) and his associate Doc Cronnol (Jesse White), who are taking a boxing kangaroo called Sydney with them to London.
+In the late 19th century, polio-stricken Australian girl Annette Kellerman swims to improve her health.
+Her father Frederick, who owns a music conservatory, accepts a teaching position in England.
+Aboard ship, Annette encounters the American promoter James Sullivan and his associate Doc Cronnol, who are taking a boxing kangaroo named Sydney to London.

-The teaching position falls through, and Jimmy suggests promoting Annette in a six-mile swim to Greenwich.
-She volunteers to make it 26 miles instead.
-Word spreads of the swim, and Annette's feat makes news.

-Jimmy suggests they can make a fortune by going to New York and appearing in a water ballet at the Hippodrome.
-Manager Alfred Harper (David Brian) does not offer them a job in the show, so Annette goes to Boston for a highly publicized swim and gets in hot water for wearing a one-piece suit too revealing for its time.
+In London, Jimmy suggests promoting Annette in a six-mile swim to Greenwich, but she volunteers to extend it to 26 miles.
+Word spreads of the swim and Annette's feat is newsworthy.
+Jimmy believes that they can make a fortune if Annette performs in a water ballet at the Hippodrome in New York.
+However, show manager Alfred Harper does not offer Annette a role in the show, so she travels to Boston for a highly publicized swim.
+However, she courts trouble by wearing a revealing one-piece swimsuit.

-She and Jimmy have a misunderstanding and part ways.
-Harper has a change of heart and makes Annette the headliner of his New York show.
+Annette and Jimmy have a misunderstanding and part ways.
+Harper has a change of heart and offers to make Annette the headliner of his New York show.
 After the death of her father, she travels to Montauk at the behest of Doc to try to dissuade Jimmy from flying in an air race with a $50,000 prize.
-It does not go well.

-As time passes, Harper falls in love with Annette while she travels to Hollywood to make a film.
-Jimmy and Doc turn up, this time promoting a dog called Rin Tin Tin that they hope will star in the movies.

-A water tank bursts during the making of Annette's film, causing her serious injury, a spinal hematoma.
-With her future in doubt, Harper steps aside when he sees for himself how much Annette and Jimmy are in love.
+Harper falls in love with Annette while she travels to Hollywood to appear in a film.
+Jimmy and Doc arrive, promoting a dog named Rin Tin Tin that they hope will star in the movies.
+A water tank bursts during the production of Annette's film, causing her a spinal hematoma.
+With Annette's future in doubt, Harper steps aside when he sees that Annette and Jimmy are in love.